glf30/3b-mongodb-crud/assignment/readme.md

 **You will have to do some research for some of the below.**

 - `R`ead the plan for a specific date.
+- `U`pdate but select the documents by Date instead
 - `R`ead all meals of a certain type.
 For example, only reading `Breakfast` meals.
 (Hint: https://mongoosejs.com/docs/api/query.html#Query.prototype.select() )
 - `R`ead all plans for a specific day of the week.
 - Make each meal within your meal plans an object, with properties for the food eaten and the calories of that food.